Unusual Options Activity Insight: Newegg Commerce | Benzinga

 Unusual Options Activity Insight: Newegg Commerce

-Shares of Newegg Commerce (NASDAQ:NEGG) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $17.08.
+On Friday, shares of Newegg Commerce (NASDAQ:NEGG) saw unusual options activity.
+After the option alert, the stock price moved down to $19.24.

 - Sentiment: BEARISH